 Termination Following a Change in Control

-Our employment agreements with Messrs.
-Thoren and Thome require a termination of employment following a change in control of our Company (commonly referred to as a "double trigger") in order to trigger certain payments.
+Our employment agreement with Messrs.
+Thoren, Thome and Smith requires a termination of employment following a change in control of our Company (commonly referred to as a "double trigger") in order to trigger certain payments.